NSHipster/articles/2012-07-31-nsdatecomponents.md

 ## Relative Date Calculations

 `NSDateComponents` objects can be used to do relative date calculations.
-To determining the date yesterday, next week, or 5 hours and 30 minutes from now, use `NSCalendar -dateByAddingComponents:toDate:options:`:
+To determine the date yesterday, next week, or 5 hours and 30 minutes from now, use `NSCalendar -dateByAddingComponents:toDate:options:`:

 ~~~{swift}
 let calendar = NSCalendar.currentCalendar()